PiDelport/feminism-and-freedom-site/content/activities/activity-1.md

 a backlash against hard-won gains or the unravelling of partial democracies.
-Those who speak of a backlash borrow extensively from Susan Faludi who in 1991, identified a backlash as “a counterassault on women’s rights… an attempt to retract the handful of small and hard-won victories that the feminist movement did manage to achieve for women”.
+Those who speak of a backlash borrow extensively from Susan Faludi who in 1991, identified a backlash as *“a counterassault on women’s rights… an attempt to retract the handful of small and hard-won victories that the feminist movement did manage to achieve for women”*.
 In this activity, we use this concept as springboard for understanding the position of women in a world losing freedoms through authoritarianism, inequality and technology.
 This activity uses